robert/robert.github.com/_posts/2100-01-01-systems-design.md

             +-----------+
        2.Once the transaction has been completed,
          Steveslist looks up the seller's
          webhook URL (if set).
-It then sends an HTTP request to this URL,
+We then send an HTTP request to this URL,
          containing the details of the purchase.
 ```

-The user deploys code on this web server that perform the appropriate response actions whenever it receives a webhook from us.
+The user deploys code on their web server that performs the appropriate response actions whenever it receives a webhook from us.
 We don't only send webhooks when an item is purchased - we also send them when a user receives a message; when one of their items is removed by an admin; or when a buyer makes a complaint.
 This enables Steveslist sellers to automate not just the listing of items, but also the selling and shipping of them too.

 ### Webhook complications